Weinsberg: Middle Ages

 Around 500 AD, the Alamanni were displaced by the Franks, who settled on Weinsberg's communal land between Erlenbach and Gellmersbach in the 7th century.
 In 778 the area around Weinsberg was first mentioned as "Sulmanachgowe" in a deed of donation of Charlemagne to the Lorsch Abbey.
 In the area of today's Weinsberg several medieval settlements (Bodelshofen, Burchardeswiesen, Lyndach) were established, continuing even after the town foundation, but finally given up.

 Presumably around 1000, the Weinsberg castle was established on a mountain at the trade route running from Heilbronn to Schwäbisch Hall.

 In 1140 the castle was besieged by Konrad III in the course of the struggles between the Staufers and the Welfs.
-Finally it had to surrender on December 21, 1140, since the army of Welf VI to release the castle had been defeated by the Staufers in a battle.
+Finally it had to surrender on December 21, 1140, since the relief army of Welf VI had been defeated by the Staufers in a battle.
 According to the report of the Chronica regia Coloniensis, the women of the castle were granted free departure and allowed to take what they could carry on their backs.
 They carried down their men, and so saved their lives, since the king adhered to his word.
-The women became known as treue Weiber ("loyal women").
+The women became known as treue Weiber ("loyal wives").
 The castle (today's ruin) is called Weibertreu due to this occurrence.

 The Staufers used a family of ministerialis from Gmünd as managers of the castle, which soon called itself after its seat "von Weinsberg" (Masters of Weinsberg) and who possessed the castle as a fiefdom until 1450.
 A settlement developed at the tendencies of the Burgberg.
 A settlement at the trade route in the valley served the supply of the castle and the surrounding localities.
 Around 1200 the building of the Johanneskirche began at instigation of the Masters of Weinsberg between these two settlements.

 Presumably Weinsberg was created at the same time and surrounded with a city wall.
 In 1241 the town was first mentioned in one Staufish income list, where Weinsberg ranked at 29 equal with Donauwörth, Wiesbaden, Offenburg and Konstanz.
 The date of when Weinsberg attained its town privileges is unknown.
 However, it must have been before 1283, since Rudolf I had lent its town privileges to Löwenstein in this year – after the model of the city right, which its predecessors of the town Weinsberg had lent.
 At the beginning one half of Weinsberg was a free imperial city, the other half belonged to the Masters of Weinsberg.
-The town persisted on its status as a free imperial city and affirmed it by entrying to different city federations, what led to numerous quarrels between the town and the masters.
+The town persisted on its status as a free imperial city and affirmed it by entering different city federations, what led to numerous quarrels between the town and the masters.